tsugitools/aipaper/DESIGN.md

   - A student views their main page (if overall_points > 0)
   - A student submits a comment
   - An instructor assigns or updates instructor points
+  - Auto-grade timeout expires (sends grade of 1.0 if overall_points > 0)
 - Grades are only sent if overall_points > 0
-- Grade is calculated as earned_points / overall_points (0.0 to 1.0 for LTI)
+- Grade is calculated as earned_points / overall_points (0.0 to 1.0 for LTI), except when auto-grade timeout triggers (sends 1.0 directly)

 ### Reset Submission